 Avoid Drugs: Avoid taking any diabetic medication!
 Diabetic medications such as metformin (Glucophage) may lower your blood sugar, but these drugs don't do anything to prevent the onset of Type 2 diabetes!
 So, don't start taking a diabetic pill thinking that the pill is going to stop the diabetes from developing in your body.
 It won't.

 Knowledge: Educate yourself about diabetes, nutrition, and drugs.
 I you're really serious about preventing the onset of diabetes, then, get the author's Death to Diabetes book (which could also be called Death to Prediabetes).

 This book will empower you on so many levels -- physically, emotionally, intellectually, spiritually, and eventually financially.

-Note: Even though the DTD book was written for type 2 diabetics, people with prediabetes can still use the book.
+Note: Even though the DTD book was written primarily for Type 2 diabetics, people with prediabetes can still use the book.

 - ^ Prediabetes at Dorland's Medical Dictionary